JoeyMckenzie/vital-track/README.md

     - Dealing damage to a player with zero HP produces the same state - a dead player
     - Healing a player at full health produces the same state - a player at full health

+One of the primary benefits of forcing this core player logic into the state machines that transition the state of the player given an action is test isolation.
+In the accompanying xUnit tests, we only need to verify the state of a player before and after an action is taken - other concerns, like persistence, API responses, etc. are implementation details tied to the framework and not the core logic itself.

 ### Service providers

 There are two core services, the hit point manager and the player repository.